 Creating a character at higher level

 If you need to create a character at a higher level, it is advised to step through the levels and make sure the character makes sense for all levels up to the one where you are joining the campaign.
-This is especially true for learned spellcasters who can switch their spells on levelup, such as bards or sorcerers.
+This is especially true for spellcasters who can retrain their spells on levelup, such as bards or sorcerers.

 Plate armor and exotic weapons count as uncommon items on this table.
 The DM may disallow any particular choice of magic item.
 If you have trouble finding items you like, talk to the DM.